yogeshjain999/representable/README.md

 ## Symbol Keys vs. String Keys

-When parsing representable reads properties from hashes by using their string key.
+When parsing representable reads properties from hashes by using their string keys.

 ```ruby
 song.from_hash("title" => "Road To Never")